 - 1 cup (150 g) raw whole cashews

 - 1 tablespoon (8 g) whole espresso beans

 - 1 teaspoon vanilla bean paste or pure vanilla extract

 - 1-2 teaspoons pure dark maple syrup optional

 - Preheat the oven to 350°F (176°C) degrees with a rack in the center position.
 Spread the raw almonds and cashews on a half sheet pan.
 Toast for 10 to 12 minutes, tossing them halfway through, or until the nuts are lightly golden and fragrant.

 - Allow the nuts to cool for 1 to 2 minutes and then transfer them to a large food processor bowl fitted with a blade attachment.
 Add the espresso beans.
 If you have a high-powered blender (such as a Vitamix), you can use this instead of a food processor, but I prefer using a food processor.

-- Process the nut/espresso mixture until it is coarse and clumpy.
+- Process the toasted nut and espresso mixture until it is coarse and clumpy.
 Once it clumps, it will form a ball and quickly begin to become smooth.
 Scrape down the bowl with a spatula every few minutes.
 Continue processing until the nuts release all of their oils and the butter is loose, smooth, and can easily drizzle from the end of a spoon.
 Depending on the power of your food processor, this process may take 5 to 15 minutes.

 - Add the vanilla bean paste (or vanilla extract), salt, and maple syrup (if using) and process for an additional 30 seconds.
 Storage: Transfer the nut butter to a small glass container, cover, and store in the refrigerator for up to 3 weeks.
 The flavor of the espresso strengthens during storage, which is delicious!